MadByteDE/Knights/README.md

 ![](image/preview.png)

-This game is based on the original game "Knights" for Amiga, made by Kalle Marjola in 1994.
+This game is based on the game "Knights" for Amiga, made by Kalle Marjola in 1994.
 You can find more infos on [his website](https://rpr.kapsi.fi/games/design.shtml#knights).

 There's also an open-source PC port (Windows/Linux/Mac) of the original game which can be found at: